s-celles/Daily-News-Briefing/README.md

 ### Option C: Grok (Agentic Search)

-**Why?** Simple setup with one API key, using a fast AI model for searching and summarizing.
+**Why?** Simple setup with one API key, using a state-of-the-art AI model for searching and summarizing.

 1.  **Get API Key:** Visit [Grok API](https://x.ai/).
 2.  **Configure in Plugin:**